RuchitJathania/Object-Detection-in-an-Urban-Environment/Project Writeup.md

 ![](https://github.com/RuchitJathania/Object-Detection-in-an-Urban-Environment/blob/main/DataVisualization/ExploratoryDataAnalysis/classDist.png)

 Most of the type of objects in the data-set are vehicles and there are barely any cyclists relatively.
+This would result in poorer performance recognizing cyclists and pedestrians for the model.
 These images show a wide range of domains and variation in the training images.
 * The traffic density is highly variable
 * The weather conditions are highly variable(fog, rain, overcast)
 * Certain images are from night time